arkadiko-dao/arkadiko/README.md

 ## Roadmap

-[x] Add STX reserve to collateralize STX and mint $DIKO [ ] Back-end that updates price feed oracle once per minute [ ] Ability for Stackers to buy up liquidated STX collateral [ ] Front-end with Blockstack account & wallet integration [ ] Liquidation Engine
+- [x] Add STX reserve to collateralize STX and mint $DIKO
+- [ ] Back-end that updates price feed oracle once per minute
+- [ ] Ability for Stackers to buy up liquidated STX collateral
+- [ ] Front-end with Blockstack account & wallet integration
+- [ ] Liquidation Engine
+- [ ] Build trait to allow multiple vault types

-[ ] v2 - Auction Engine
+- [ ] v2 - Auction Engine
-[ ] v2 - Stack collateralized $STX to earn BTC
+- [ ] v2 - Stack collateralized $STX to earn BTC
-[ ] v2 - Option to choose to stack collateral or not
+- [ ] v2 - Option to choose to stack collateral or not
-[ ] v2 - Somos DAO with token
+- [ ] v2 - Somos DAO with token
-[ ] v2 - Decentralize Oracle (Chainlink integration?)
+- [ ] v2 - Decentralize Oracle (Chainlink integration?)
-[ ] v2 - Stability Fees in $STX
+- [ ] v2 - Stability Fees in $STX
+- [ ] v2 - Allow more than 1 vault per STX address?
+Not sure if this is required as you can just create a new STX address/vault